tektronix/python-package-ci-cd/actions/update-development-dependencies/readme.md

 [`pre-commit`](https://pre-commit.com/) hooks.

 > [!IMPORTANT]
+> If the job that is using this action needs to commit the changes that this action makes, the job
-> Any job using this action must have at least the following permissions:
+> must have at least the following permissions:
 >
 > ```yaml
 > permissions: